Lessons Learned

 The mapping of the Laboratory Information Systems (LIS) test catalogue to the pan Canadian LOINC Observation Code Database (pCLOCD) requires extensive preparation of the catalogue

 data.
-The pCLOCD is published in Excel or Access format, it is expected that mapping projects have access to a mapping tool (see Lessons Learned LOINC Mapping – Planning Stage document).
+The pCLOCD is published in Excel format, it is expected that mapping projects have access to a mapping tool (see Lessons Learned LOINC Mapping – Planning Stage document).
 LIS data preparation takes time and should be planned for during the initial stages of a Repository project.

 Considerations: